StoccoDavide/LEM-LAST/README.md

 ### Use the precompiled MLA file

-Copy the latest [released](https://github.com/StoccoDavide/LEM/releases) MLA (Maple Library Archive) file `LEM.mla` in the toolbox folder of Maple installation, which should be:
+Firsly, navigate to the toolbox folder of Maple installation, which should be:
 - OSX: `/Library/Frameworks/Maple.framework/Versions/Current/toolbox`;
 - Windows: `C:/Programs/Maple/toolbox/`;
 - Linux: `???` (if you managed to install Linux probably you know better than me where is the right folder 🫡).

-If the toolbox folder does not exist, create it.
+If the `toolbox` folder does not exist, create it.

+Make a folder named `LEM` and inside this folder create anoother one nemed `lib`.
+Copy the latest [released](https://github.com/StoccoDavide/LEM/releases) MLA (Maple Library Archive) file `LEM.mla` in the `lib` that you have just created.

-Then load the library in a Maple worksheet or document by typing:
+Then test the library in a Maple worksheet or document by typing:
 ```
 > with(LEM);
 ```